Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Discussion

 \section{Discussion}

-In conclusion, we demonstrate a wafer-scale thermal undercut in a 300 mm CMOS foundry applied to a range of fundamental silicon photonic devices with state-of-the-art performance and yield.
+In conclusion, we developed and experimentally verified a wafer-scale thermal undercut process in a 300 mm CMOS foundry applied to a range of fundamental silicon photonic devices with state-of-the-art performance and yield.
 We show an excellent 40$\times$ improvement in tuning efficiency of linear thermo-optic phase shifters with undercut, enabling a drastic reduction in power consumption of large-scale silicon photonic circuits.
 Undercut microring and racetrack-style modulators also exhibit high tuning efficiency, owing to their ability to accommodate both larger and elongated external trench openings along with an internal trench opening.
 Further, we apply the developed undercut etch to state-of-the-art microdisk modulators, achieving an almost 5$\times$ improvement in tuning efficiency.
 These efficiently tunable compact vertical-junction microdisk modulators with high modulation efficiency are fully compatible with CMOS driving voltages, enabling scalable, ultra efficient DWDM links.
+Through comprehensive wafer-scale measurements comparing nominal non-undercut and undercut devices, we show high uniformity in $P_{\pi}$ across entire 300 mm wafers, indicating high yield and reproducibility for the developed process.
+Notably, we observe that high nominal power consumption (large $P_{\pi}$) can be largely offset by thermally undercutting the device, greatly relaxing the heater design requirements and allowing the heater to be placed far from the optical mode.